Dalitso Kabambe

 Dalitso Kabambe (born 17 November 1973) is an economist, banker and politician from Malawi.
 He served as the 13th Governor of the Reserve Bank of Malawi from 2017 until 2020.
 On 17 November 2024, he was elected President of the United Transformation Movement.
-On 16 September 2025 he led UTM to Malawi Election where he came third.
+On 16 September 2025 he led the UTM in the Malawi Election where they came third.
+He lost his own seat.

+Life

+Kabambe was born in 1973 in Thyolo.
+He got his first degree in Agricultural Economics from the University of Malawi in 1998.
+He studied for a PhD and a master's degree in Development Economics from Imperial College, University of London, which he obtained in 2008 and 2001 respectively.

 Career

-Kabambe is a Malawian development economist who was appointed Governor for the Reserve Bank of Malawi on 21 April 2017 by the then Malawi President Peter Mutharika.

 Prior to his governorship of the country's central bank, Kabambe worked in the Malawi Government Economic Service for a period of 19 years from 1998.
 He held different positions such as Principal Economist, Chief Economist, Deputy Director of Economic Planning and, Budget Director in the Ministry of Finance, Economic Planning and Development.
 He was the Director of Planning and Policy Development at the Ministry of Health from 2013 to 2015, where he was also in charge of the national health budget.
-He served as Secretary for Foreign Affairs and International Cooperation for close to 2 years.
+He served as Secretary of Foreign Affairs and International Cooperation for close to two years.

+Kabambe was appointed Governor for the Reserve Bank of Malawi on 21 April 2017 by the Malawi President Peter Mutharika.

 He was replaced as governor by Wilson Banda on 9 July 2020.
+Kabambe joined politics on 31 December 2020 when he was announced as a member of the opposition Democratic Progressive Party (Malawi).
+Media reports indicated that Kabambe would run to be leader of the party and as a candidate in the 2025 Malawian presidential elections.